-- Step 2 Expand LAN > Appliances. - Step 3 Expand the node for the fabric interconnect that includes the port channel you want to delete. - Step 4 Expand the Port Channels node. - Step 5 Right-click the port channel you want to enable and choose Delete. - Step 6 If a confirmation dialog box displays, click Yes.
+- Step 1 In the Navigation pane, click LAN. - Step 2 Expand LAN > Appliances. - Step 3 Expand the node for the fabric interconnect that includes the port channel you want to delete. - Step 4 Expand the Port Channels node. - Step 5 Right-click the port channel you want to enable and choose Delete. - Step 6 If a confirmation dialog box displays, click Yes.